jkosciessa/eBOSC/README.md

 --------- Additional information -----------

-The scripts producing the simulation files as well as the relevant supplementary plots in the paper can be found in the subdirectory 'simulations'.
-Note that only the scripts are provided and the paths still need to be adjusted.
-This is currently still work-in-progress.
+Simulation scripts and data files regarding the 2020 NeuroImage paper can be found at https://github.com/jkosciessa/eBOSC_resources_NI2020.